ainacodes/image-to-text-converter/README.md

 ## Overview

-This is a simple tools that converts images to text
+This is a simple tools that converts images to text.
+You can test the [demo here](https://ainacodes.pythonanywhere.com/)

 ## Tech stack